-Deploy failures share a small number of root causes: env mismatch between dev and prod, DNS that hasn’t propagated, cache holding stale assets, and no rollback rehearsed.
-These prompts surface the typical hits before they go live, and give you a structured post-launch watch so a regression doesn’t go unnoticed for a day.
-Pair with Claude Code execution prompts for the build side.
+Deploy failures cluster around a handful of root causes: an env mismatch between dev and prod, DNS that hasn’t propagated, a CDN still serving stale assets, and a rollback nobody rehearsed.
+These 12 prompts surface the usual suspects before they ship, then give you a structured first-24-hours watch so a regression doesn’t sit unnoticed for a day.
+Paste them into any model with a current cutoff (Claude Sonnet 4.6, GPT-5.5, or Gemini 3.1 Pro all handle this well as of June 2026), fill in the [bracketed] placeholders, and you get stack-specific output instead of generic advice.
+Pair this with Claude Code execution prompts for the build side.

 Best for